 Shushannah joined Watsi on November 25th, 2014.
-Eight years ago, Shushannah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Shushannah's most recent donation traveled 1,900 miles to support Anthonie, a 9-year-old boy from Haiti, to fund overseas prep and transportation for his life-saving heart surgery.
+Nine years ago, Shushannah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Shushannah's most recent donation traveled 8,500 miles to support Amina, a 48-year-old woman from Kenya, to fund a hysterectomy.

 Shushannah has funded healthcare for 101 patients in 12 countries.